-The word deadline is something all writers need to start thinking positively about, because no matter whether you’re a beginner screenwriter or a professional, working to a deadline is not only essential, but can be a very positive thing when it comes to your writing.
+The word deadline is something all writers need to start thinking positively about because no matter whether you’re a beginner screenwriter or a professional, working to a deadline is not only essential but can be a very positive thing when it comes to your writing.

 Firstly, all writers should have a deadline of sorts when it comes to their projects, especially if they have multiple projects on the go at any given time.
-Having a deadline can encourage focus and maximise effort and productivity in a sometimes-overwhelming schedule, even if you have only fifteen minutes to spare!
+Having a deadline can encourage focus and maximize effort and productivity in a sometimes-overwhelming schedule, even if you have only fifteen minutes to spare!

 1) GIVE YOURSELF A TIME LIMIT